dskemp/courtdata/content/cases/ot2018/17-1094/index.md

 argdate: "2018-11-27"
 publishdate: "2019-02-26"
 justices:
-- 2009sotomayor
+- "2009sotomayor"
 advocates:
-- John Hueston
+- "John Hueston"
-- Jonathan A. Herstoff
+- "Jonathan A. Herstoff"
 tags:
--
 topics:
--
 summary: "Federal Rule of Civil Procedure 23(f), which establishes a 14-day deadline to seek permission to appeal an order granting or denying class certification, is not subject to equitable tolling."
 ---
 Federal Rule of Civil Procedure 23(f), which establishes a 14-day deadline to seek permission to appeal an order granting or denying class certification, is not subject to equitable tolling.